-Please note that you must be willing to travel to the Oxford Vaccine Group or the Liverpool School of Tropical Medicine for the challenge visit, which may take an entire day with travel times.
+Please note that you must be willing to travel to the Oxford Vaccine Group for the challenge visit, which may take an entire day with travel times.
 Transport to the challenge site will be provided.
-Where applicable, overnight accommodation will be provided for the night before the challenge visit. £25 subsistence is included as part of the reimbursement provided for this visit.
-Following challenge, you would need to attend Sheffield Teaching Hospitals NHS Foundation Trust for daily visits for approximately 2 weeks.
+Following challenge, you would need to attend University College London Hospitals NHS Foundation Trust for daily visits for approximately 2 weeks.
 During the challenge period you will not need to self-isolate, but you will be asked to follow strict hygiene measures.